 Most Badass IAAPA Coverage Team Award

-We'd be remiss if we didn't mention our own dynamic duo of IAAPA Reporters, Renée and Morgan.
-Without them, well, we wouldn't have had any coverage this year.
+We'd be remiss if we didn't mention our own Renée.
+Without whom, well, we wouldn't have had any coverage this year.
 One of these years we'll totally work it out to get other members of Team Park Journey out there but we can't argue with the results.

 So thanks once again for the amazing coverage, and thanks to all of you who enjoyed it.
 We are still getting a LOT more info from exhibitors so we'll be posting those up in the next week or two on our Industry News page.